Berkshire Royal Horse Artillery: Formation

 The battery was equipped with four Ehrhardt 15-pounder guns and allocated as artillery support to the 2nd South Midland Mounted Brigade.

-World War I
+First World War

 In accordance with the Territorial and Reserve Forces Act 1907 (7 Edw.7, c.9) which brought the Territorial Force into being, the TF was intended to be a home defence force for service during wartime and members could not be compelled to serve outside the country.
 However, on the outbreak of war on 4 August 1914, many members volunteered for Imperial Service.
 Therefore, TF units were split into 1st Line (liable for overseas service) and 2nd Line (home service for those unable or unwilling to serve overseas) units.
 2nd Line units performed the home defence role, although in fact most of these were also posted abroad in due course.

 1/1st Berkshire

 The 1st Line battery was embodied with the 2nd South Midland Mounted Brigade on 4 August 1914 at the outbreak of the First World War.
 Initially, the brigade concentrated in Berkshire and on 5 August 1914 was assigned to the 1st Mounted Division.
 A decision was made to form a new mounted division from the mounted brigades in and around the Churn area of Berkshire.
 On 2 September 1914, 2nd Mounted Division, with Headquarters at Goring, came into being and 2nd South Midland Mounted Brigade was transferred to the new division.
 I Brigade and II Brigade, RHA (T.F.) were formed for the division and the battery was assigned to II Brigade, RHA at Churn, along with Nottinghamshire RHA and A Battery and B Battery, Honourable Artillery Company.

 In November 1914, the division moved to Norfolk on coastal defence duties.
 Artillery headquarters was established at Cromer, before joining the divisional headquarters at Hanworth in December, and Berkshire RHA was at Little Walsingham (2nd South Midland Mounted Brigade was at Fakenham).